ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    The SRW Application has `four levels of support <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
 This chapter can also serve as a starting point for running the SRW App on other systems (including generic Linux/Mac systems), but the user may need to perform additional troubleshooting.

 .. note::
    The :ref:`container approach <QuickstartC>` is recommended for a smoother first-time build and run experience.
-Building without a container allows for the use of the Rocoto workflow manager and may allow for more customization.
+Building without a container allows may allow for more customization.
 However, the non-container approach requires more in-depth system-based knowledge, especially on Level 3 and 4 systems, so it is less appropriate for beginners.

 The overall procedure for generating an experiment is shown in :numref:`Figure %s <AppOverallProc>`, with the scripts to generate and run the workflow shown in red.
 The steps are as follows: